digitalbitlabs/simple-pi-framework/README.md

 * PostgreSQL (PDO)
 * SQLite (PDO)

-To perform a query simply add the lines at the top of your controller or routes.php file
+To perform a query to select data simply add the lines at the top of your controller or routes.php file

 `use SimplePi\Framework\DB;`

 Then run the query and fetch results using DB::query()->result() function.

 `DB::query("SELECT * FROM foo")->result();`

+To perform additional operations like delete or update or insert, use the respective functions from `src\framework\DB` class.
+The functions are similar to Laravel eloquent.
+You can refer to Laravel eloquent for more details.

 That's it.
 You get an array of your database table.